 Marisa was born and raised on the south shore of Long Island, New York.
 She received her BA in Environmental Humanities from Stony Brook University.
 A big part of Marisa’s life revolves around traveling and the ocean.
 Prior to AUNE, Marisa lived and worked on a farm on the island of O’ahu, Hawaii.
 This is where her love for farming and producing sustainable food was created.
 At AUNE, Marisa is working towards a MS in Environmental Education, and is overly excited to be a part of Community Garden Connections.
 In her spare time you can often find her writing environmental literature, doing yoga, cooking delicious vegan food, or dancing to some Rock ’n’ Roll on vinyl.

 Andrew Graham, Environmental Education

-“I went to a Waldorf school from pre-school through 12th grade, and had many wonderful opportunities.
-One of those was doing a foreign exchange to France during half of my junior year, after hosting a French student during my sophomore year.
+Andrew attended a Waldorf school from pre-school through 12th grade, and had many wonderful opportunities.
+One of those opportunities was a foreign exchange to France during half of his junior year, after hosting a French student during his sophomore year.

-After high school I took a gap year and worked at an outdoor education center before backpacking around Europe with my girlfriend.
-For the following three summers I worked at a Quaker camp in northern Virginia, and solidified my choice to be part of the Religious Society of Friends.
-My family moved to Vermont in 2004, and my father died of cancer that same year.
-I started college at the University of Vermont, and graduated in 2008 with a B.S. in Community & International Development.
+After high school he took a gap year and worked at an outdoor education center before backpacking around Europe with his girlfriend.
+For the following three summers he worked at a Quaker camp in northern Virginia.
+That experience solidified his choice to be part of the Religious Society of Friends.
+His family moved to Vermont in 2004, and his father died of cancer that same year.
+He started college at the University of Vermont, and graduated in 2008 with a BS in Community & International Development.

-The following two years I spent in AmeriCorps service: one year in the National Civilian Community Corps based out of Denver and one year with AmeriCorps VISTA based in Burlington, VT, respectively.
-I spent another year in Burlington before moving out to Portland, OR in 2011.
-I lived at an urban farm co-op there for almost three years, prior to moving to Keene to come to Antioch University, where I am concentrating in Environmental Education student and a Coordinator with Community Garden Connections.
+The following two years he spent in AmeriCorps service: one year in the National Civilian Community Corps based out of Denver and one year with AmeriCorps VISTA based in Burlington, Vermont, respectively.
+He spent another year in Burlington before moving to Portland, Oregon, in 2011.
+He lived at an urban farm co-op there for almost three years, prior to moving to Keene to come to Antioch University, where he is pursuing an MS in Environmental Studies with a concentration in Environmental Education.